You won’t believe this Cauliflower Tabbouleh Salad isn’t the ‘real thing’ once you taste it!

 Since going primarily Paleo/grain-free over 4 years ago I’ve been missing my favorite tabbouleh/tabbouli/tabouli (however you want to spell it!) salad.
 Since it’s traditionally made with bulgur (aka wheat) it’s not gluten-free so I set out to recreate this summer salad wonder.
 Now, the question you’re likely asking…”Did it turn out?!” <== Because every food blog needs a good cliffhanger… ????

 Introducing, Cauliflower Tabbouleh Salad.
 A Google search will show you that I did not invent this recipe.
 I’m not THAT smart.
 But I did put my own twist on it – like adding more garlic (because garlic!) and extra veggies.

 Because veggies are where it’s at, folks.

 Allow me to pull out my soapbox for just a minute here: We humans eat far too few vegetables.
-Especially those following the US Dietary Guidelines or Choose My Plate (which says 2-3 half cup servings per day is adequate) or those who live in ‘food desserts’ and/or are low-income.
+Especially those following the US Dietary Guidelines or Choose My Plate (which says 2-3 half cup servings per day is adequate) or those who live in ‘food deserts’ and/or are low-income.
 And that, frankly, breaks my dietitian heart.

 There are so many benefits of eating vegetables but I won’t go into all them all here because you came for the Cauliflower Rice Tabbouleh recipe – not a giant science-y post this like this one.
 Just know that half of your plate should be filled with glorious non-starchy and/or leafy green vegetables for at least two meals per day.
 Bonus points for veggie-heavy frittatas and breakfast salads or soups!Eat more veggies with this Cauliflower Tabbouleh Salad! #whole30 #paleo Click To Tweet